Signs of depression

 Suicidal thoughts or intentions

-If you are experiencing these feelings most of the day, nearly every day, for a period of two weeks or more, it is time to consider seeking help.
+Depression is often experienced alongside eating disorders and BDD.
+If you notice these feelings persisting most of the day, nearly every day, for two weeks or more, it may be time to seek help.